these then came to Philip, who was from Bethsaida of Galilee, and began to ask him, saying, "Sir, we wish to see Jesus."John 12:21(NASB)

 He had been sent only to the lost sheep of the house of Israel, and had been baptised by John in the River Jordan to fulfil all righteousness.
 He had declared His Messianic mission throughout His ministry and authenticated His claims through many signs and wonders.
 He had been identified as 'My beloved Son' by His Father in heaven and anointed by Mary of Bethany for His burial, when she broke open the alabaster box of precious ointment and poured it on His feet.

 The hour of His crucifixion had come when the Son of Man was about to be lifted up on the Cross.
-The time had arrived when the eternal Son of the Father - the sinless Son of Man, would be sacrificed for the sin of the world and made cursed by God... made sin for us by taking upon Himself the accumulated filth of the world - so that ALL who looked to HIM might be saved.
+The time had arrived when the eternal Son of the Father would be sacrificed for the sin of the world and would be cursed by God.
+The sinless Son of Man would be made sin for us by taking upon Himself the accumulated filth of the world so that ALL who looked to HIM might be saved.

-To fulfil Scripture, salvation had to come through the Seed of the woman Who was to crush the serpent's head - but the heel of the Saviour would also be bruised in the battle.
-The wounds inflicted on Him were due to our transgression and the bruising He received was because of our iniquity.
+To fulfil Scripture, salvation had to come through the Seed of the woman Who was to crush the serpent's head, but the heel of the Saviour would also be bruised in the battle.
+The wounds inflicted on Him were due to our transgressions, and the bruising He received was because of our iniquity.

-The hour had come for the heavenly Seed to fall into the ground and die... for unless a kernel of wheat falls to the ground and dies it remains alone - it stays a single seed.
+The time for the heavenly Seed to fall into the ground and die had come, for unless a kernel of wheat falls to the ground and dies it remains alone - it stays a single seed.
 But if it dies, it produces many seeds and brings many sons to glory.

-The hour for the Son of Man to be glorified came - when a group of Gentiles, who were travelling to Jerusalem with others attending the feast, came to Philip, who was from Bethsaida of Galilee, and began to ask him, saying, "Sir, we wish to see Jesus."
+And so, as the hour came for the Son of Man to be glorified, a group of Gentiles, who were travelling to Jerusalem with others attending the feast, came to Philip, who was from Bethsaida of Galilee, and began to ask him, saying, "Sir, we wish to see Jesus."

-Heavenly Father, I praise and thank You that Jesus is the Seed of the woman who has crushed the head of the Serpent and that He is the Messiah of Israel Who came to fulfil Scripture and be crowned as their Messiah-King.
-I also thank You that You did not exclude the Gentiles from Your gift of salvation, but opened the life-gate so that whosoever will may come to You, may look and live and believe.
-Thank You that whosoever will may come and "SEE" the Lord Jesus and be saved by faith in Him.
+Heavenly Father, I praise and thank You that Jesus is the Seed of the woman Who has crushed the head of the Serpent, and that He is the Messiah of Israel Who came to fulfil Scripture and be crowned as their Messiah-King.
+I also thank You that You did not exclude the Gentiles from Your gift of salvation, but opened the life-gate so that whosoever will, may come to You and look, and believe, and live.
+Thank You that whosoever will may come and 'see' the Lord Jesus and be saved by faith in Him.
 AMEN.